-A bike camper might be challenged to take advantage of the boating, hunting, and fishing possibilities available through Bird Island Basin, but that location also happened to offer what one website described as warm-water swimming for nine months of the year — along with a private concession, Worldwinds, offering windsurfing lessons and rentals of kayaks and stand-up paddle boards ($25 for the first hour) and windsurfing rigs ($45 for 2 hours, $65 for a day), for what was reportedly one of the best windsurfing locations in the U.S. Finally, bikers interested in more of a wilderness experience might appreciate one writer’s words:
+A bike camper might be challenged to take advantage of the boating, hunting, and fishing possibilities available through Bird Island Basin, but that location also happened to offer what one website described as warm-water swimming for nine months of the year — along with a private concession, Worldwinds, offering windsurfing lessons and rentals of kayaks and stand-up paddle boards ($25 for the first hour) and windsurfing rigs ($45 for 2 hours, $65 for a day), for what was reportedly one of the best windsurfing locations in the U.S. (See Texas Beach Watch for information on bacteria counts in the water.)
+Finally, bikers interested in more of a wilderness experience might appreciate one writer’s words:

 During winter the seashore has very few visitors.
 Most are snowbirds from up north camping on first five miles of beach.

 63 miles of uninhabited beach, there will be long stretches with no one in site for miles…so pick a spot that suites your needs.
 Remember you may want to choose a spot with some room to nest against dunes in case of high tides.
 DO NOT DISTURB DUNES you can get a hefty fine for doing so.